raintank/raintank-apps/DESIGN.md

 ### Agents

-Agents connect to the task server and receive tasks to process.
+Agents connect to the task server and receive tasks to process, sending metric results to a tsdb-gw.

 ### Dependencies